AhmedElachry/github-users-app/README.md

 VITE_GITHUB_TOKEN=your_personal_github_token

 You can create a token here:
 [ Generate a new GitHub Personal Access Token](https://github.com/settings/tokens)

 4. Run the development server
    bun dev

 # or npm run dev / pnpm dev / yarn dev

 5. Build for production
    bun run build

 # or npm run build / pnpm build / yarn build

 6. Preview production build
    bun run preview

 # or npm run preview / pnpm preview / yarn preview

 **Project Structure**

 src/
 ├── api/
 │ └── githubUsers.ts # Fetch logic
 ├── hooks/
-│ └── useUsers.ts # Custom hook for fetching users with basic error handling
+│ ├── useUsers.ts # Custom hook for fetching users with basic error handling
+│ └── usedarkMode.ts # Custom hook for toggling theme with local storage persistance
 ├── pages/
 │ ├── HomePage.tsx # Paginated users + search
 │ └── FavoritesPage.tsx # Placeholder (future feature)
 ├── components/
 │ ├── UserCard.tsx
+│ ├── searchBar.tsx
+│ ├── ToggleDarkMode.tsx
+│ ├── UserList.tsx
 │ └── PaginationControls.tsx
 ├── store/
 │ └── favoritesStore.ts # Zustand store for managing favorites
 ├── App.tsx # Routing and navigation
 └── main.tsx

 **Technical Notes**

-*Pagination*
+_Pagination_

 Pagination uses GitHub’s since parameter.
 This is a cursor-like pagination that relies on user IDs, not traditional page numbers.
 This approach can cause inconsistencies if GitHub data changes or if users are deleted between requests.

-*Search*
+_Search_

 The search feature is client-side only and filters users within the currently fetched page.
 A debounce mechanism prevents unnecessary re-renders while typing.

-*Favorites*
+_Favorites_

 The favorites feature is managed globally using Zustand.
 User data is persisted in localStorage via Zustand's persist middleware, ensuring the list is saved across page reloads.
 The /favorites route reads from this store to display saved users.

+\*Dark Mode

+\*The application supports both light and dark themes.
+The implementation uses Tailwind CSS’s built-in dark variant and saves the user's preference to localStorage to ensure persistence across sessions.

 **Known Issues & Future Improvements**

-Pagination Works, but relies on user IDs (since param) Can lead to inconsistent results when moving back/forth Search Functional (debounced) Currently local to fetched data only Error Handling Minimal Needs more robust handling for GitHub API errors Dark Mode Not implemented yet Will be added later if time allows
+Pagination Works, but relies on user IDs (since param) Can lead to inconsistent results when moving back/forth

+Search Functional (debounced) Currently local to fetched data only

+Error Handling Minimal Needs more robust handling for GitHub API errors

 **Backlog / Next Steps**

 Improve error handling with toasts and better UI states.

-Add Dark Mode toggle using Tailwind’s theme utilities.

 Replace ID-based pagination with a cursor-based or infinite scroll strategy.